-The 100,000 Genomes Project will identify variants in patients with rare diseases.
-Variants identified by Genomics England will be fed back to the referring Genomic Medicine Centres (GMCs) and the requirement of the study is that Regional Genetics Centres (RGC) will confirm the variants so that they can be reported to patients.
-This confirmation process will be performed on an aliquot of DNA which is retained by the RGC at the time of submission of a sample to the project.
+Member laboratories as part of routine service confirm variants either from diagnostic or research testing.
+For example, the 100,000 Genomes Project will identify variants in patients with rare diseases.
+These will be fed back to the referring Genomic Medicine Centres (GMCs) and the requirement of the study is that Regional Genetics Centres (RGC) will confirm the variants so that they can be reported to patients.

-PLEASE NOTE: This does not replace the UKGTN test evaluation process (commonly referred to as the Gene Dossier process) for the development of a clinical diagnostic testing service for NHS provision.
-It is intended for confirmation of variants from the 100,000 Genomes Project only.
+PLEASE NOTE: This does not replace the UKGTN database of NHS genetic test services for clinical conditions or the test evaluation process (commonly referred to as the Gene Dossier process) for the development of such a clinical diagnostic testing service for NHS provision.

 To notify the UKGTN of new listings, laboratories should complete the new variants spread sheet.

 This should be sent to firstname.lastname@example.org and email@example.com and copied to SECSU.UKGTN@nhs.net.
 Once reviewed the details will be uploaded on to the web site, on a weekly basis.